-Terms of Reference (ToR) for the selection of a national consultant to provide a baseline situation on the production and consumption of single-use plastic items and related socioeconomic information in Montenegro.
+Terms of Reference (ToR) for the selection of an international expert to provide technical assistance for the preparation of policy guidelines to address single use plastic items in the Mediterranean region.

-Activity developed in the framework of the UNEP/MAP Programme of Work 2020-2021, with the financial support of the Mediterranean Trust Fund.
+Activity developed in the framework of the UNEP/MAP Programme of Work 2020-2021, with the financial support of the Mediterranean Trust fund and the EU funded WES project.